kushalbhatia/duplicate-files/README.md

 14. Append matching_file (key) with hashed_file_path (value) to duplicate_files_dict

-15. Write to duplicate_files.txt file using the key (complete_file_path) from duplicate_files_dict
+15. Write to the duplicates text file using the key (complete_file_path) from duplicate_files_dict

-16. Create a csv file called 'all_files.csv' and write all of your path files to it (hashed files and duplicate files)
+16. Create a csv file and write all of your path files to it (hashed files and duplicate files)

 17. Merge the duplicate_files and hashed_files dictionaries

 18. Return unique dictionary keys (complete_file_paths) of duplicates

+19. Create parsed arguments for the three parameters: starting directory, duplicates file, and an optional file for all files

+20. The file_duplicates function will have a starting directory name, a text file for duplicates, and an optional file for all of the files

-19. Find out how long the program takes to run from start to finish
+21. Find out how long the program takes to run from start to finish

-20. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password
+22. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password

 Notes: